Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 ---------------

 Face Count
-   This label shows the number of remaining faces as a result of applying the Decimate Modifier.
+   This label shows the number of remaining faces as a result of applying the *Decimate* modifier.